suffolklibraries/sljekyll/new-suggestions/articles/_posts/2020-03-02-ntsow-march-adventure.md

 ---
 layout: sidebar-right
-title: "The Novels That Shaped Our World: titles on Adventure"
+title: "The Novels That Shaped Our World: Adventure"
 date: 2020-03-02
 author: alice-violett
 category: articles